joseluisfalla/QA_JFALLA/assignment_1/README.md

 - If it's your first time integrating Google Colab to GitHub, you'll be asked for permission.
 You can go ahead and grant permission.
   ![permission](/assignment_1/screenshots/grant_permission.png)

 - When you're saving your notebook to GitHub, make sure you clearly specify the appropriate folder within the repository.
 See how in my example, I'm uploading my notebook to the "assignment_1".
+Make sure that "Include a link to Collab" is checked.
   ![save_to_github](/assignment_1/screenshots/save.png)

+## **Important**